-- 4.1 From the evidence adduced by the parties, the Tribunal finds the following facts. - 4.2 The Subject Property is situated on the grounds of Technological University Dublin [hereinafter TUD] Tallaght Campus, just off the Greenhills Road, Dublin 24. - 4.3 The Subject Property is a single storey, detached, purpose built crèche in good condition which was newly constructed, and opened, in 2008.
-The crèche has a capacity for 46 no. children. - 4.4 The floor area of the Subject Property had been recorded as 327.50 m2 but at the hearing the Tribunal was advised that it had been agreed between the parties that the floor area of the Subject Property is 322 m2 - 4.5 The Subject Property is owned by TUD.
+- 4.1 From the evidence adduced by the parties, the Tribunal finds the following facts. - 4.2 The Subject Property is situated on the grounds of Technological University Dublin [hereinafter TUD] Tallaght Campus, just off Greenhills Road, Dublin 24. - 4.3 The Subject Property is a single storey detached purpose built crèche in good condition which was newly constructed in and opened in 2008.
+The crèche has a capacity for 46 no. children. - 4.4 The floor area of the Subject Property had been recorded as 327.50 m2 but at the hearing the Tribunal was advised that it had been agreed between the parties that the floor area of the Subject Property is 322 m2. - 4.5 The Subject Property is owned by TUD.

-4.6 The Appellant operates a crèche in the Subject Property under the terms of a Crèche Operation Agreement with TUD dated 11 December 2017 ("the Operation Agreement") for a period of 3 years with an option on the part of TUD to extend the period for a further period of 2 years.
+4.6 A third party, Tallaght Oakview Limited ("Oakview"), operates a crèche in the Subject Property under the terms of a Crèche Operation Agreement dated 11 December 2017 and made between TUD and Oakview ("the Operation Agreement") for a period of 3 years with an option on the part of TUD to extend the period for a further period of 2 years.